ANDERSON FAMILY CANCER INSTITUTE

 COPD are more likely to be misdiagnosed as having asthma.
 And women are

-Program will be designed to optimize care across their lifespan for women
+to optimize care across their lifespan for women with lung conditions

 EXPANDED GENETIC TESTING

-The test will be reviewed by a genetics counselor at Jupiter Medical Center,
+Patients work with a genetics counselor at Jupiter Medical Center, identifying

 meaning they’re at increased risk due to their genes, will receive

 additional assistance from a medical specialist, as well as wellness support